vanand46/docker-multi-tier-app/README.md

 CMD ["python", "app.py"]
 ```

-## Content of the docker-compose.yml of the application
+### Create the docker-compose.yml of the application with the following content
 ```yml
 version: '1.0'